Talandar99/shellfish/docker_containers/minecraft_server/forge_1.19.2/README.md

 - eat new things in order to gain more health
 - you can earn up to 19 hearts this way.
 #### Potato Edition
-- You start game with 3 debufs
+- You start game with 3 debuffs
-- eat different things in order to gain to remove debufs and gain buffs
+- eat different things in order to remove debuffs and gain buffs
 - you can gain up to 3 buffs if last 64 foods were unique